DeRossoMarco/FEM-1D/README.md

     ### Boundary

     These are two classes that allow you to define and apply the appropriate boundary conditions for the problem.
+One of the two conditions must be Dirichlet boundary condition, otherwise the problem has infinite solutions up to a constant and the solver is not able to solve the linear system.

    ### Functions

    In this package are implemented all the functions that define the problem and that are used in the composition of the linear system.
+Functions are wrappers for `std::function`.
+The `operator()` was overloaded in order to return the value of the function for a specific value of space or time, depending on function type.

    ### Quadrature

    The quadrature class allows to calculate in an approximate way the integrals for the functions defined before and the base functions.
+The algorithm used for quadrature is the two-point Gauss-Legendre algorithm.
+You have to provide a `std::function<double(double)` and two extremes for quadrature to the static function of the class.
+The function returns the approximate value of the integral of the function in the given interval.

    ### FE

    Here all the classes useful for the Galerkin Finite Elements Method are defined, in addition a solver for tridiagonal systems with Thomas algorithm is implemented.
 There is also a class that allows you to use a tridiagonal matrix in a totally transparent way, allowing you to save a lot of memory space.

+   ### Timing

+   For the timing report, has been implemented a class that prints the results both on standard out and on file for speedup plot.
+The output file is saved in `build/` directory.
+The timing function of OpenMP was used to record the execution time.